SumiSastri/music-catalog/README.md

 ### Branch 6 redux (SARCs)
- - Store - create store first (check with redux dev tools that store is set up - import it into app.js with the Provider HOC) (Store is set up once)
+ - Store - create store first (check with redux dev tools that store is set up - import it into app.js with the Provider HOC)
+ - Provider takes one param which is the store object (Store is set up once) console log to make sure it is an object - it is the global store of state
+ - Download the redux dev tools extension in chrome to debug as well as visualise state

  - ARCs is repeated with every new action

+ - Actions describe changes in the component that are required
+ - It is a function that returns an object
+ - the object is strictly typed with a type
- - Actions - set up action types as string constants - set up each individual action required
+ - types need to be set up as string constants and imported into the actions file

  - Reducers - combine and reduce actions so that the payload can be dispatched to store
+ - The root reducer must import each individual reducer so that they can be combined and sent to the store as a param
+ - Reducers are, like actions, functions that return an object - the params are state and the action
+ - It switches the action depending on the name - switches strictly matches the variables so each case must be a pure function
 		- set up root reducer that combines all actions from the individual reducers
 		- set up any individual reducers
+		- the individual reducer will take the action or changes to the component and dispatches it to the store
-		- set up switch cases for each action to correspond to the payload to be dispatched to the store
+		- set up switch cases for each action to correspond to the reducer payload to be dispatched to the store

  - Subscribe to changes from store with mapStateToProps in the Component that requires state changes
 	- Call the action function from the component that requires an action
 	- Import connect object from react-redux